NEW YORK, (Reuters) - Applications for U.S. home mortgages rose last week as interest rates declined, an industry group said on Wednesday.

-Fixed 30-year mortgage rates fell to their lowest level since June 2013, averaging 4.25 percent in the week, down 3 basis points from 4.28 percent the week before.
+Fixed 30-year mortgage rates averaged 3.86 percent in the week, down 3 basis points from 3.89 percent the previous week.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.